 2 - Adaptability and alternative strategies: immobility affects all aspects of daily life, both private and professional.
 It requires a radical lifestyle change.
 At first, everything seems insurmountable.
 Then, it gets easier.
 You find unsuspected resources and alternative strategies for coping with almost any situation, even the most mundane: shaving, climbing stairs, carrying objects with two crutches and a hand splint, compensating for a client's absence, etc.

 3 - Patience and perseverance: time horizons change dramatically, but determination remains.
-Immobilization has forced me to review my plans and priorities and to see them in a more distant dimension.
+Immobilisation has forced me to review my plans and priorities and to see them in a more distant dimension.
 Urgencies are no longer urgent.
 This is an opportunity to cultivate a paradox: how to stay focused on ambitious objectives while releasing pressure on deadlines.
-You realize that too much pressure on deadlines creates the opposite of the desired effect.
+You realise that too much pressure on deadlines creates the opposite of the desired effect.

-4 - Gratitude and humility: in situations like these, you realize that independence doesn't exist; we're all interdependent.
-This doesn't mean you can't look after yourself to avoid dependency, but "independence" is only possible thanks to the collaboration of others: my spouse, a neighbor, relatives, or colleagues.
+4 - Gratitude and humility: in situations like these, you realise that independence doesn't exist; we're all interdependent.
+This doesn't mean you can't look after yourself to avoid dependency, but "independence" is only possible thanks to the collaboration of others: my spouse, a neighbour, relatives, or colleagues.
 So you learn to appreciate what and those you take for granted and develop the muscle of collaboration.
 You're also more available to help others with the means you have.

 5 - Goal Setting: I owe all my positive energy to my ability to set professional and personal goals.
 This horizon of possibility triggers a quest process in me.
 Everything is a pretext to prepare myself for the next stage: the next quarter, the current year, the next three years, etc. Of course, the future never happens.
 But the pleasure is in the preparation, game, and conquest as much as in victory!